 Location

 The stadium is located in the Warehouse District west of Downtown Minneapolis.
 The area had many restaurants and seemed very safe and well maintained.
-I went to the game with a local so it made it easier to get around and find all the fun features (thanks Nate!).
 There are plenty of parking garages within the area, although it takes a bit of navigating through the one-way streets.
+We took the Metro light rail from the airport and it was convenient and easy, with the station located right outside the stadium.

 Concessions